RiyanshYogi/mySQLDB/README.md

         open the mysql shell in cmd by following command "mysql -u root -p" then enter the password and execute queries.

-# Now Prefer Queries.txt file
+# Now Prefer given mysql pdf.